Popular Search Algorithms in Artificial Intelligence (AI)

 Limitations:

-Evaluation must be properly balanced for maximum pruning efficiency.
+- The evaluation must be adequately balanced for maximum pruning efficiency.

 Application of Search Algorithms in AI